oreximus/academics_stuffs/OSSU/02_Intro_to_Comp_Sci_MIT/Lecture01.md

 ### Objects

-- Python programs manipulat this data objects
+- Python programs manipulate this data objects
 - All Objects in python have the data type, it tells python to kind of operation python should do on these objects.

 **Objects Types**: